 The Rays met when they both worked for Azar’s drive-in restaurant next to South Side High School on South Calhoun Street.
 She was a senior at Hoagland High School and he was at North Side High School.
 They married in 1968 and honeymooned in Chicago.
 While dining in a Mexican restaurant there, they talked about having a place like it someday.
 Juanita Ray worked at St. Joseph Medical Center for 13 years, working her way up from dietary aide to the accounting department.

-“I was always moonlighting as a waitress someplace, too.” she says.
+“I was always moonlighting as a waitress someplace, too.” she said.
 Her experience in both areas came in handy when the two couples joined in their business venture.
 After two years at Our Place, they heard The Lighthouse restaurant on East State Blvd. was for sale and went in to look it over.
 “We ended up buying it on contract at the height of the ’73 recession.”
-Michael Ray says with a shake of his head.
+Michael Ray said with a shake of his head.
 It’s still hard to believe the risk they took.

-“I’d never do it that way again,” he says.
+“I’d never do it that way again,” he said.
 Yet, even through their early struggles, “there was never any doubt that this is what we wanted to do.”
 As patrons palates have become educated to the varieties and subtleties of Mexican food, the Rays have changed and expanded their menu.
-“In the beginning, you had beef, cheese, beans and rice, and that was it,” Michael Ray says.
+“In the beginning, you had beef, cheese, beans and rice, and that was it,” Michael Ray said.
 “For nachos, you had peppers and cheese; now we have seven or eight different varieties.
 We’d buy a 5-pound container of sour cream and throw half of it away at the end of the week; now we use 100 pounds a week.”

 The current menu is wide-ranging: nine varieties of enchiladas, nine kinds of regular burritos, eight chimichangas, a dozen appetizers, plus tacos, tamales, tostadas, salads, desserts, combination plates, and sizzling fajitas.
 There’s also American fare- a list of sandwiches.